 - Obsessive Avoidance of Storms This may seem impossible, but people who are astraphobic often find ways of “avoiding” storms in whatever ways they can.
 Often, these avoidance methods interfere with the person’s ability to function normally.
-For example, some obsess over weather forecasts, and others actually develop agoraphobic behaviors and refuse to leave “safe” spaces, such as their residence, in order to avoid going outside and being “vulnerable” to storms.
+For example, some obsess over weather forecasts, and others develop agoraphobic behaviors and refuse to leave “safe” spaces, such as their residence, to avoid going outside and being “vulnerable” to storms.

 Other symptoms may include trying to block out the sound of thunder, hiding in “safer” spaces such as underneath a blanket or inside a closet, and seeking company and reassurance of personal safety from others.